lenguyenthedat/raptor/README.md

 Base on the nature of each algorithms, Original and Bayes Jaccard are more applicable for a Cart Based Recommendation System, while VTD is more  applicable for the Product Based Recommendation System

-The scoring function for these approach is powered by Wilson Score: http://www.evanmiller.org/how-not-to-sort-by-average-rating.html
+The scoring function for these approach is powered by Wilson Score (for simplicity, Wilson score of 95% confidence): http://www.evanmiller.org/how-not-to-sort-by-average-rating.html